ts-custer/rip-and-direct-playback/README.md

 Enter command key or station number (1)..
 ```
-Just press Enter to record and listen the first radio station ("Radio Caroline" in our example).
+Just press "Enter" to record and listen the first radio station ("Radio Caroline" in our example).

 You will see some additional lines: